shes73/shes73/README.md

 ## it is what it is

 # Shortly about me:
-- 22 y.o.
-NSU student (Departement of Natural Sciences, Chemistry)
+🧬 22 y.o.
+NSU student (Departement of Natural Sciences)
-- studied at School 21 & SHIFT
+📖 studied at School 21 & SHIFT
-- work as computational chemist
+👩🏻‍💻 work as computational chemist
-- languages I use: C/C++, Python
-- currently learning: Rust, C#

 # My LeetCode stats: